Transform inbound fax processes with automated capture

 Managing information end to end with fax

-What does a typical fax capture workflow look like?
+What does a typical healthcare fax capture workflow look like?
 It starts with capture which could involve scanning, faxing, removing an email attachment, or managing an inbound watch folder.
 It’s about moving content from one place to another.
 In a case where a fax contains multiple documents, capture also involves document separation, along with optical character recognition (OCR) and barcode or batch code recognition.
 OCR isn’t capture but it is a critical part of the capture process.

 Quality control could include image enhancement, rotating pages, removing blank pages, or flagging pages with an error.
 The key is making sure all the content is available for the next step.